Hanoi Vietnam Travel Guide

 Do not touch someone'the chief of.
 Do not point with a finger; use your whole hand.

 Remove shoes before entering homes/temples.
-Avoid excessive public displays of affection.
+Refrain from excessive public displays of affection.

 Bargain respectfully at markets.
 Avoid public displays of anger or excessive affection.
 Maintain a calm and polite presence.

-Your travel choices have a straight and tangible economic impact on local communities.
+Your travel choices have a direct and tangible economic impact on local communities.
 Support practices that foster fair and equitable development.

 Support programs that directly benefit local populations.